jpfulton/blog/content/blog/2023-07-21-azure-personal-network-replace-vpn/index.md

 ### Configure the Server

+In an effort to replace the Azure Virtual Network Gateway with a solution of similar cryptographic strength and features, I endeavored to use many equivalent features of OpenVPN in this implementation.

 - `HMAC` packet signature validation using a pre-shared key and `SHA256` hashing
 - `AES-256-GCM` data channel cipher
-- Disallows reuse of client certificates
+- Disallow reuse of client certificates
-- Drops to unprivileged execution context following initialization
+- Drop to unprivileged execution context following initialization

+The primary difference between this OpenVPN configuration and the configuration used by the Azure Virtual Network Gateway is that this configuration operates on `UDP` rather than `TCP`.

 #### Create the OpenVPN Server Configuration File